braze-inc/braze-docs/_docs/_user_guide/industry_use_cases/b2b/lead_scoring.md

 - Select **Specified Window**.
 - Set the re-eligibility to “0” **seconds**.

-![“Entry Controls” section that has selections for “Allow users to re-enter this Canvas” in a “Specified Window” of 0 seconds.][]
+![“Entry Controls” section that has selections for “Allow users to re-enter this Canvas” in a “Specified Window” of 0 seconds.][4]{: style="max-width:80%;"}

 #### Step 3c: Update send settings